Homiere Logo

 Data Source

-Homiere's core data is California Regional Multiple Listing Service, which is a a database of properties for sale in the Southern California region.
-For our MVP, we are starting with over 10,000 listings in this region.
+Homiere's core data is scraped listing data.
+For our MVP, we are starting with over 10,000 listings in California.
 Supplemntal to this data are:

 • Air quality index